I get asked this question all the time: How (and where) should I pitch my TV show?

 Sure, I’d love to live in a cabin somewhere and just write (and paint), too.
 That’s art.
 That’d be a dream come true.
 But, unfortunately, I don’t live on Fantasy Island.
 That’s not making a professional living out of your beloved craft.
 So, unless you’re independently wealthy (call me), if your goal is to shift your avocation to your vocation, let’s stop for a reality check – and dig a little deeper…

-Are you pitching a “blue sky, characters welcome” comedy to the USA network?
+Are you trying to pitch a script for a “blue sky, characters welcome” comedy to the USA network?
 Or an edgy, one-hour dramedy to ABC Family?
 Or a half-hour sitcom to TV Land?
 Or a cheap, easy to produce unscripted reality show with great (detachable) talent “attached”?

 If you’re selling a sprawling, bloated, big budget, mini-series to a conservative, fiscally-prudent cable network, you’re probably barking up the wrong tree.
 But if you’ve got a ripped from the headlines true crime indie feature that might fly as a movie of the week, maybe NBC’s Cloo would be a good target?
 Could your ultra-low budget, uber high concept (even if cheesy) indie creature feature be pitched to SyFy as a Saturday night popcorn movie?
 That’s thinking.